Skip to main content

 Is a late swing trigger always about pitch speed?

-Speed is a common cause, but starting the load phase too late in the pitcher's delivery is just as often the real root cause, independent of how fast the pitch actually is.
+Speed is a common cause.
+But starting the load phase too late in the pitcher's delivery is just as often the real root cause, independent of how fast the pitch actually is.

 Related guides & benchmarks